laurensvandeput/sonos-announcer/README.md

 A small node.js application to configure your Sonos speakers for visitor announcements.
 Commands are sent via jishi/node-sonos-http-api.

 # Configuration
-In order to have this application running, you need to private a YAML configuration file: `config/speakers.yaml`
+In order to have this application running, you need to provide a YAML configuration file: `config/speakers.yaml`

 ```
 speakers: